JoshSGman/ionic-shop/README.md

 i.e : ```<link href="bower_components/ionic-shop/dist/styles/ion-shop-style.css" rel="stylesheet">```

-Additionally, include the Stripe Scripe, it will be used for some field validations:
+Additionally, include the Stripe script, it will be used for some field validations:
  ```<script type="text/javascript" src="https://js.stripe.com/v2/"></script>```

 Next include the module in your angular app: